Victorian Railways departmental wagons: VZBF - Brake Block Transport Wagon

 In 1991 three former boxvans 56, 2 and 13 were converted to brake block storage vehicles, coded VZBF 1–3.
 The sides and one end were cut down to only one louvre height, roughly 2 ft above underframe level, and the remaining end about twice that height to carry the ratchet handbrake equipment.
 The doorways were plated over, and a triangular prism was constructed in the centre so that brake blocks around yards could be tossed into the wagon and would settle over the bogies, without having to be carefully placed.
 They had a nominal capacity of 20 tons, though that would add to well over a thousand cast-iron brake blocks.

 VZFA / VZFF / VZFX / VZLA - Freight Bogie Transport Wagon

 HR wagons numbered 40 to 58 and 70 to 79 were constructed using random underframes, mostly but not exclusively sourced from E type open wagons.
 They were used for the transport of bogies between depots, and could be loaded with four bogies along the deck or five mounted transverse depending on the individual wagon.
 All were classed to VZFA in 1985.
 In 1989, 42 was reclassed VZFX for standard gauge runs and 40, 53, 55 and 57 were reclassed VZFF for inclusion in higher-speed freight schedules.

-HO Scale milled kits of these vehicles are expected to be released in 2019.